glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Capacities
 ----------

-Capacities lets you add items such as software, network ports, contacts, etc. to the asset.
+Capacities lets you add behaviors such as the ability to link software, network ports, contacts, etc. to the asset.
 Each asset can be selected and customised as required.